The Consulting Skills Technical Experts Need29 Jul 2020

 Taking on a client-facing career requires continued education and maintained skill sets.
 Specifically, having consulting skills is critical.
 As a consultant you help your client with specialised knowledge and resources the client lacks, according to GradAustralia.

-Many times, if you are an IT consultant, engineer, accountant, financial advisor or other professional who takes on the technical details of the job, you may find yourself excelling in the task related aspects of your work but needing the skills to become a trusted advisor.
+Many times, if you are an IT consultant, engineer, accountant, financial adviser or other professional who takes on the technical details of the job, you may find yourself excelling in the task related aspects of your work but needing the skills to become a trusted adviser.

 When your position involves client-facing responsibilities, it’s important to be proactive and offer problem-solving solutions as best as you can.
 Here are some of the commercial skills that will help you become more successful as a technical consultant.

 According to Business Queensland, your ability to build business with clients is highly reliant on your sales skills, which includes relationship-building, listening and persuasion, as well as having product knowledge and overall confidence.
 Understanding how to identify opportunities with your clients to add value to their organisation builds trust in the business partnership.
 This inspires your client to pay for valuable services without feeling forced to do so.

 Speaking of building trust with clients, developing strong relationships is key in successful consulting.
 Creating rapport with clients and understanding how to deliver based on their wants and needs means becoming a trusted adviser.
 This involves constantly communicating with clarity, and creating a consultancy mindset that revolves around helping the client.